-- 191. The church of St Catharine is part of the Cornerstone Team which includes Thurnby & Bushby, St Mary's, All Saints Stoughton, and Living Hope Thurmaston.
+- 198. The church of St Catharine is part of the Cornerstone Team which includes Thurnby & Bushby, St Mary & All Saints Stoughton, and Living Hope Thurmaston.
 Its spire stands as a landmark from all approaches to the village and is floodlit at night.
-The church is a well-loved feature of the village's oldest heritage, often featured in publications. - 192.
+The church is a well-loved feature of the village's oldest heritage, often featured in publications. - 199.
 Regular worship happens each Sunday at 10.30am, Wednesday at 9.15am as well as for weddings, funerals and christenings.
-Explore, a monthly gathering for families, happens once a month at 4pm in the Rectory. - 193.
-The Church is frequently used by the village school, and for occasional village functions, such as concerts, for numbers larger than can be accommodated in other public buildings.
+"Explore", a monthly gathering for families, happens once a month at 4pm in the Rectory.

+- 200. The Church is frequently used by the village school, and for occasional village functions, such as concerts, for numbers larger than can be accommodated in other public buildings.
 While the church is in fair condition it fails to be easily accessible by those with mobility issues and does not allow for a range of activities that we wish to develop.
-The Houghton Parochial Church Council have ambitions to extensively re-order the church to improve the facilities, both for worshipers and for general community use as a meeting and concert venue as a well as potential coffee shop.

-- 194. There is a burial ground adjacent to St Catharine's Church which provides for the village needs.
+The Houghton Parochial Church Council have ambitions to extensively re-order the church to improve the facilities, both for worshipers and for general community use as a meeting and concert venue as a well as potential coffee shop. - 201.
+There is a burial ground adjacent to St Catharine's Church which provides for the village needs.
 The remaining space is limited but reasonably plentiful.
-It is not possible for the graveyard to be extended. - 195.
-The Methodist Chapel and schoolroom have a small congregation.
-Both the chapel and the adjacent schoolroom are also used for community events, including well-attended monthly "Talks in the Chapel", hosting the Music Society and Houghton Singers, and the schoolroom being used regularly for Parish Council meetings and the Houghton Food Bank.
+It is not possible for the burial ground to be extended. - 202.
+The Methodist Chapel and Schoolroom have a small congregation.
+Both the Chapel and the adjacent Schoolroom are also used for community events.
+The Chapel hosts well-attended monthly "Talks in the Chapel", the Music Society and Houghton Singers meetings.
+The Schoolroom is used regularly for Parish Council meetings and the Houghton Food Bank.